electron-userland/electron-builder/README.md

 Define the executable of the app.

 ### `linux.maintainer`
 Define the maintainer of the app.
-Must be with the following format : "Name <email@example.com>"
+Must be with the following format : `Name <email@example.com>`

 **Note:** You need to add something that might have value for others?
 Please consider a PR. ;)